 Where do I get a licence?

 A licensed boat must be marked on both sides of the bow with contrasting "licence numbers" in block characters at least 7.5 cm (3") high.
-There are no regulations about the stern, but it's normal to paint a name and city where you reside.
-(Marking of registered vessels is strictly regulated.)
+You may use adhesive decals or paint.
+There are no regulations about the stern, but it's normal to paint a boat name and city.

 What is the difference between Canadian & U.S. Terminology

-Many people confuse Canadian with American terms: our Canadian licensing is similar to the U.S. boat registration.
-Canadian registration is similar to U.S. documentation, and usually reserved for commercial vessels and ships.
+Many people confuse Canadian and American terms: our Canadian licensing is similar to the U.S. boat registration.
+Canadian registration is similar to U.S. documentation, and is designed for commercial vessels and ships.

 Canadian spelling is different.